UofT-DSI/deep_learning_topics/slides-resources/03-implementing_ai_healthcare_2.md

 ##### **Robust Data Security Measures**
 - Implement strong data protection practices like encryption, access controls, and regular security audits.
-- Ensure compliance with regulations like General Data Protection Regulation (GDPR) and Health Insurance Portability and Accountability Act (HIPAA) to safeguard sensitive health data.
+- Ensure compliance with regulations such as the General Data Protection Regulation (GDPR) and the Health Insurance Portability and Accountability Act (HIPAA) to safeguard sensitive health data.

 ---

 ##### **Transparent and Explainable AI**
 - Develop AI systems that are understandable and transparent, allowing healthcare professionals to grasp how AI decisions are made.
-- Can help in understanding AI model's decision-making process, providing justification for the decisions made, and identifying biases.
+- This can help in understanding the AI model's decision-making process, providing justification for decisions made, and identifying biases.

 ---